theFl00f/alert-css-generator/README.md

 * Save your design to the database, titled or anonymous
 * See all user alerts that have been saved!
 * Steal others designs, the HTML and CSS are saved too! 👀
-* Generate colour palettes in either analogous, monochromatic, split compliment or triadic combinations! (uses tinycolor)
+* Generate colour palettes in either analogous, monochromatic, split compliment or triadic combinations!
 * Modify this palette to your liking on the Palette menu
-* Once you switch to styling your alert, simply click and drag from the palette at the top to check out your palette in action. (uses jQuery UI)
+* Once you switch to styling your alert, simply click and drag from the palette at the top to check out your palette in action. (currently desktop only)
 ## Upcoming Features
 ### in progress
 * color palette generator - mobile friendly